miiichael/cv/resume.md

 - performance testing of systems involved in class signups (source of peak system load).
 - assist other staff with their sysadmin tasks, problem diagnosis, etc.
+- participate in the migration of systems from on-prem VMware to Azure cloud.

 ## Education